 An eCommerce business can start with a minimum budget of $100, which include a subscription to an eCommerce platform like Shopify or BigCommerce and a theme to begin crafting your online presence.

 Ecommerce businesses are less expensive than physical stores because they don’t need as many licenses and permissions and don’t have to pay rent for a storefront.
 For instance, starting a dropshipping business will probably be less expensive since you won’t need to invest in inventory, raw materials, or other costs.
+This gives you more time to spend on marketing and optimizing the pick and pack retail process.

 In the first year, new eCommerce store owners can anticipate business costs of up to $40,000, which are recovered by profit margins and returned to the owner.
 This does not imply, however, that you have to spend $40,000 on the launch of your online store.